 The 20th Century: 1970 to 1979

-Russel Eugene Trangarger, a nursing administrator at North Carolina Memorial Hospital, is appointed as an adjunct faculty member at the University of North Carolina at Chapel Hill (UNC-CH) School of Nursing, breaking gender barriers by becoming the first man on the UNC -CH School of Nursing faculty, and the first male nursing faculty meeting in the state.
+Russel Eugene Trangarger, a nursing administrator at North Carolina Memorial Hospital, was appointed as an adjunct faculty member at the University of North Carolina at Chapel Hill (UNC-CH) School of Nursing, breaking gender barriers by becoming the first man on the UNC -CH School of Nursing faculty, and the first male nursing faculty meeting in the state.

-After pilot programs in 1968 and 1969, Duke University Schools of Nursing and Medicine in collaboration with and funding from the NC State Board of Health begin offering a Pediatric Nurse Practitioner program for Child Health Nurses employed by local health departments across the state.
-The Schools of Nursing at East Carolina College (now University) UNC-Greensboro, UNC-Charlotte, Western Carolina University, UNC-Chapel Hill and the private Lenoir Rhyne College (now University) in Hickory, NC, all worked with and offered facilties, equipment adn supplies to implement the program across the state.
+After pilot programs in 1968 and 1969 at UNC , Duke University Schools of Nursing and Medicine in collaboration the NC State Board of Health began offering a Pediatric Nurse Practitioner program for Child Health Nurses employed by local health departments across the state.
+The Schools of Nursing at East Carolina College (now University) UNC-Greensboro, UNC-Charlotte, Western Carolina University, UNC-Chapel Hill and the private Lenoir Rhyne College (now University) in Hickory, NC, all worked with and offered facilties, equipment and supplies to implement the PNP program across the state.

 The first pilot class of Family Nurse Practitioners graduate from UNC-Chapel Hill.
 This is the 3rd FNP program in the country.
 (See "New nurse training program fills doctor gap" April, 1972 Health Buletin page 6-7).
 Here is a newspaper article about Mrs. Sandra Hogan, one member of the first class.